The wash sale rule postpones losses if you buy replacement shares around the same time.

 Because of this basis adjustment, a wash sale usually isn’t a disaster.
 In most cases, it simply means you’ll get the same tax benefit at a later time.
 If you receive the benefit later in the same year, the wash sale may have no effect at all on your taxes.

 There are times, though, when the wash sale rule can have truly painful consequences.

-- If you die before selling the replacement stock, neither you nor your heirs will benefit from the basis adjustment.
+- If you die before selling the replacement, neither you nor your heirs will benefit from the basis adjustment.

-- You can also lose the benefit of the deduction permanently if you sell stock and arrange to have a related person — or your IRA — buy replacement stock.
+- You can also lose the benefit of the deduction permanently if you sell stock and arrange to have a related person or entity, such as your IRA, replace the investment.

 - As explained in my book, Consider Your Options, a wash sale involving shares of stock acquired through an incentive stock option can be a planning disaster.

-When you make a wash sale, your holding period for the replacement stock includes the period you held the stock you sold.
+When you make a wash sale, your holding period for the replacement includes the period you held the investment you sold.
 This rule prevents you from converting a long-term loss into a short-term loss.

 Example: You’ve held shares of XYZ for years and it’s been a dog.
 You sell it at a loss but then buy it back within the wash sale period.
 When you sell the replacement stock, your gain or loss will be long-term — no matter how soon you sell it.